Types of Sanctions

 Canada's sanctions apply technical assistance prohibitions provisions on the following countries:

-While United Nations Act and Special Economic Measures Act are the primary laws by which Canada prohibits dealings with foreign countries or entities, measures authorized under other laws can add further restrictions.
+While United Nations Act, Special Economic Measures Act and the Justice for Victims of Corrupt Foreign Officials Act are the primary laws by which Canada prohibits dealings with foreign countries, individuals or entities, measures authorized under other laws can add further restrictions.
 Travel restrictions can be imposed under the Immigration and Refugee Protection Act, exports can be restricted under the Export and Imports Permits Act, criminal measures can be applied to terrorist entities listed under the Criminal Code, and under the Freezing of Assets of Corrupt Foreign Officials Act, Canada may acquiesce to a demand by a country in turmoil to freeze the assets of certain of its government officials or politicians.

 - Date Modified: